The Complete Guide to Low Back Pain

 I have seen this nonsense myself with regards to my own chronic pain.
 The subtext (or just the text!) is always the same: “If you were competent like me, you could prevent/solve your own painful problem.”
 Ironically, the truth is almost certainly the opposite: their arrogance clearly results in ignorance and incompetence.
 Most of them are doomed to be humbled by their own pain someday.

-15. Why is musculoskeletal medicine such a mess?
-Many reasons, but mainly professional pride and tribalism, ideological momentum, and screwed up incentives (certification rackets, freelancing, insurance, huge profits).
-Also, the love of “advanced” and technological treatment methods, ignorance of the history of science and critical thinking skills, and the obscurity of newer and better ideas, especially the major neurological and biological factors that we’re still learning about, which many frontline clinicians are still oblivious to.
-I explore the trouble with modern musculoskeletal medicine in more detail in A Historical Perspective On Aches ‘n’ Pains: Why is healthcare for chronic pain and injury so bad?.
+- Why is musculoskeletal and pain medicine in general such a mess?
+Many reasons!
+But mainly: professional pride and tribalism, ideological momentum, and screwed up incentives (certification rackets, freelancing, insurance, huge profits); the love of “advanced” and technological treatment methods; ignorance of the history of science and critical thinking skills; and the obscurity of newer and better ideas, especially the major neurological and biological factors that we’re still learning about, which many frontline clinicians are still oblivious to.
+I explore the all of this in more detail in A Historical Perspective On Aches ‘n’ Pains: Why is healthcare for chronic pain and injury so bad?

 Good list!
 But I decided that a list of “helpful” beliefs would be more, well, helpful than a list of unhelpful ones, and editorially inverted them. 😉